sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 ### Defining parameters to estimate

-A `PEtabMLParameter` must be declared for each `MLModel` to specify whether its parameters are estimated.
+For each `MLModel`, a `PEtabMLParameter` must be declared to specify whether its parameters are estimated.
 Thus, when specifying the parameters-to-estimate vector for a SciML problem, both mechanistic parameters (via `PEtabParameter`) and ML parameters (via `PEtabMLParameter`) should be included:

 ```@example 1